lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 Counter-mapping, as methodology and as posture, became a strategy to renew the imaginaries of public art, thwarting the dominant narratives in order to share a more diverse history of public art.
 This paper therefore aims to contribute to the contemporary mapping landscape from an art historical perspective with *\[…\] and counting*, a research-creation project on public art by womxn in Tiohtià:ke · Montréal.
 It also strives to challenge how we think about and through maps, how we might “use” them and how they work through us.

+To present this research-creation process, this article will follow a slow backwards movement.
+It begins nested deep in the soft creases of the fur-covered surface, then progressively zooms out, distinguishing shapes and objects that form the map.
+From its rugged edges, we enter the space of its installation and the temporality of its participatory activation.

+Inscribing the elements of *[…] and counting* into an academic narrative is an opportunity to expose the back-and-forth dynamic between research and creation, where theory serves as inspiration and practice provides fertile ground to further theory.

+### soft creases

 As a researcher of mixed transnational origins who settled in Tiohtià:ke · Montréal, working with cartography on unceeded territory has heavy historical and contemporary implications.
-While the western scientific, colonial and imperial uses of maps is strongly critiqued in critical, radical, and decolonial cartography as documented in Martel and MK (2023),

-- counter-cartography to *reverse the power dynamics and produce new epistemologies*
+The western scientific, colonial and imperial uses of maps is strongly critiqued in critical, radical, and decolonial cartography, as documented in Martel and MK (2023).
+Counter-cartography, in aiming to reverse these power dynamics and produce more diverse epistemologies, can look to  “indigenous cartography \[as] inspiration for non-hegemonic and emancipatory practices.”
+(Halder and Michel 2018).
+Indigenous artists and writers have structured counter-mapping discourses using Indigenous epistemologies.
+By creating theoretical frameworks from personal, collective, and mythological stories, they reactivate the kinship networks that also shape ancestral laws, land management practices and modes of identity formation (Marcoux 2024).
-- Halder and Michel (2018) from *Not an Atlas* shed light on “Indigenous cartography \[serving\] as inspiration for non-hegemonic and emancipatory practices.” <!--extend this paragraph, add Marcoux for relevant examples in indigenous cartography-->
-- Counter-cartography to make a « less colonial » or « least-colonial possible  » map?
-- → questionning/challenging each « map-making » decision
-  - material
-  - frame

-To present this research-creation process, this article will follow a slow backwards movement, starting nested deep in the fur patches and progressively zooming out, distinguishing shapes and objects on the map.

-zoom-out du processus de recherche-création: des creux feutrés de la matière à l’installation participative

--

-###

-> -

-### sources - restitution of narrative through materiality

->  matter matters!
->
-> - Barad explique que matter matters : la matière compte car elle porte du sens” (Vitali Rosati, 2024, p.
-62) p93
-> - la pensée, le sens, les idées, les concepts sont matériels” (Vitali Rosati, 2024, p.
-64)
-> - “Nous pouvons ajouter avec Barad : le message est un arrangement physique spécifique ; et c’est exactement ce qu’est aussi un média.”
-(Vitali Rosati, 2024, p.
-64)
->
-> hypothèse de départ: alors, pour quelqu’un qui faisait des cartes numériques, qu’arrive-t-il à la carte si je change sa matérialité?
->
-> - expérimentation qui requiert la pratique: faire pour réfléchir

-Two artworks tackling decolonial narratives and monuments, as documented and analyzed by Bisschop (2022) and Yakoub (2021) , particularly inspired me. *PeoPL* (2018) by Laura Nsengiyumva is a reproduction of the Léopold II’s equestrian statue made of ice.
-The pedestal, placed upside-down above the sculpture, is fitted with incandescent lamps that slowly melt the sculpture during its exhibition at the Nuit Blanche 2018 in Brussels. *On Monumental Silences* (2018) by Ibrahim Mahama presents reinterpretations of a monument to the missionary-father De Deken, including a collective and participatory performance in which the public was invited to interact – mutilate, destroy, remodel – a clay reproduction of the monument.
+Decolonial narratives and monuments can also provide relevant approaches to counter institutional practices. *PeoPL* (2018) by Laura Nsengiyumva is a reproduction of the Léopold II’s equestrian statue made of ice.
+The pedestal, placed upside-down above the sculpture, is fitted with incandescent lamps that slowly melt the sculpture during its exhibition at the Nuit Blanche 2018 in Brussels (Bisschop 2022, Yakoub 2021). *On Monumental Silences* (2018) by Ibrahim Mahama presents reinterpretations of a monument to the missionary-father De Deken, including a collective and participatory performance in which the public was invited to interact – mutilate, destroy, remodel – a clay reproduction of the monument (Bisschop 2022).
 Both artists used careful consideration to reflect the stakes of their narrative in the materials chosen to enact them.
-These artistic strategies and decolonial methods guided me toward the conceptual and material choices I made for this public art counter-cartography experiment.

-### tactile (textile)
+In the theoretical sphere, new materialisms and authors such as Karen Barad argue that « *matter matters*: the material matters because it bears meaning » (Vitali Rosati, 2024, p.
+62).
+Therefore considering that ideas, thoughts and concepts are expressed in a physical, material instance, the medium I chose for my map needed to effectively defy colonial mindsets about the territory.
+Instead of the virgin *terra nullius* symbolised by a blank sheet of paper, *the* bureaucratic medium, I thought that raw organic material (untreated/not industrially produced and transformed) could convey the living  nature of the land.
+As I was researching this question, it happened to be the bi-annual shedding of my (late) dog, Saphira.
+Her fluffy and soft fur attracted people to the point I sometimes noticed them “discreetly” reaching to try to touch it as we cross paths on the street.
+This intuitive touch was exactly what I was aiming for, and her shedding seemed an excellent way to use an organic material whilst preserving any waste, destruction or loss of life in its sourcing[^3].
+Far from disposing of the shedding, I often used to leave little bundles out and about for animals to pad their nests with.
+It is the fabric of homes, bringing insulation and comfort in both its origin and reuse in the wild (? non human; animal realm).

+I created my basemap by glueing patches of shedding to a white insulation panel that served as a structural base for the map (do I mention it? a technique I learned from *drag*, to make beards).
+From the originally rectangular shape of the panel – an unused byproduct of my partner’s work in construction –,  I cut out the shape of the island of Tiohtià:ke · Montréal, choosing a natural border over the colonial government’s administrative delimitations. … *rough edges of the thick Styrofoam* … As an attempt to forgo the capitalist, extractivist and alienating urban network set by the automotive industry, I traced a reference grid formed by the [open data on cycling paths](https://www.donneesquebec.ca/recherche/dataset/vmtl-pistes-cyclables).
+By placing the fur patches along the path I drew with a light orange felt pen, using a projector to superimpose the digital map as reference, the surface of the map evokes the built infrastructure.
+Yet the fuzzy hair *can’t quite be tamed*, and the cycling roads are blurry to the sight.

+off-white, the insulation panel is only visible on the edges and in the areas where I ran out

+inhabited → material for nests

+Bryan-Wilson (2024) argues that using an organic material both “combats the normal ‘hands-off’ protocols of art spectatorship” and “\[blurs\] the distinction between the animate and the inanimate”, which, in a mapping context, can therefore (re-)connect us to the living nature of the represented land.tactile (textile) wayfaring

 > tactile interface: sensory knowing
 >